Apply for autism funding

 Foster parents and other caregivers should talk to a guardianship worker or social worker about a child in their care.

-Contact a local children and youth with special needs (CYSN) office to meet with a CYSN worker.
+Contact a local children and youth with support needs (CYSN) office to meet with a CYSN worker.
 The CYSN worker will review your documents to make sure they're complete and discuss your eligibility for funding and family support services.

 Bring the following documents when you meet your local CYSN worker: